Hugo Boss: Manufacturing for the Nazi Party

 In 1931, Hugo Ferdinand Boss became a member of the Nazi Party, receiving the membership number 508 889, and a sponsoring member ("Förderndes Mitglied") of the Schutzstaffel (SS).
 He also joined the German Labour Front in 1936, the Reich Air Protection Association in 1939, and the National Socialist People's Welfare in 1941.
 He was also a member of the Reichskriegerbund and the Reichsbund for physical exercises.
 After joining these organizations, he received orders for the production of clothing for the Nazi Party and its organizations, which helped Hugo Ferdinand Boss to stabilize the company again and his sales increased from ($26,993 U.S. dollars in 1932) to over in 1941.
-Though he claimed in a 1934–35 advertisement that he had been a "supplier for National Socialist uniforms since 1924", it is probable that he did not begin to supply them until 1928 at the earliest, but was one of the first to produce brown shirts, copies of the "Lettow shirts" introduced to the SA by Gerhard Roßbach in 1924 rather by chance.
+Though he claimed in a 1934–35 advertisement that he had been a "supplier for National Socialist uniforms since 1924", it is probable that he did not begin to supply them until 1928 at the earliest, but was one of the first to produce brown shirts, copies of the "Lettow shirts" introduced to the Sturmabteilung (SA) by Gerhard Roßbach in 1924 rather by chance.
 The factory was "one of numerous smaller manufacturing companies involved in uniform production".

 Hugo Boss was not involved in the design of the uniform.
-1924 is also the year the company became a Reichszeugmeisterei-licensed supplier of uniforms to the Sturmabteilung (SA), Schutzstaffel (SS), Wehrmacht, Hitler Youth, National Socialist Motor Corps, and other party organizations.
+1924 is also the year the company became a Reichszeugmeisterei-licensed supplier of uniforms to the SA, SS, Wehrmacht, Hitler Youth, National Socialist Motor Corps, and other party organizations.

 By the third quarter of 1932, the all-black SS uniform was designed by SS members Karl Diebitsch (artist) and Walter Heck (graphic designer).
 The Hugo Boss company was one of the companies that produced these black uniforms for the SS.
 By 1938, the firm was focused on producing Wehrmacht uniforms and later also uniforms for the Waffen-SS.

 During the Second World War, besides its 300 employees, Hugo Boss employed 140 forced laborers, the majority of them women from the Soviet Union and Poland.
 In addition to these workers, 40 French prisoners of war also worked for the company briefly between October 1940 – April 1941.
 According to German historian Henning Kober, the company managers were fervent Nazis who were all great admirers of Adolf Hitler.
 In 1945, Hugo Ferdinand Boss had a photograph in his apartment of him with Hitler, taken at Berghof, Hitler's Obersalzberg retreat.